breylaude/blog/_posts/2023-05-03-stop-those-rust-c-c-with-classes-comparison-bullshit.md

 comments: true
 ---

-I'm seeing too much comparsion on the internet about why C is unsafe and Rust is safe.
+I'm seeing too much comparison on the internet about why C is unsafe and Rust is safe.
 True.
 But they are **NOT** even the same class of language.

 C is minimal.
 The compiler is easy to write.
 Even nicknamed *portable assembler* for how low level it is.
 Rust on the other hand, is a big, complicated language with many features.
 And a massive standard library.
 It's not even close.
 Here's a short list of features Rust have but C does not.